21 Israeli troops are killed in the deadliest attack on the military since the Gaza offensive began

 The official, who was not authorized to brief media and spoke on condition of anonymity, said Hamas rejected the proposal and is insisting that no more hostages will be released until Israel ends its offensive and withdraws from Gaza.
 Israel’s government declined to comment on the talks.

-The official said Egypt and Qatar — which have brokered past agreements between Israel and Hamas — were developing a multistage proposal to try to bridge the gaps.
+Egypt and Qatar — which have brokered past agreements between Israel and Hamas — were developing a multistage proposal to try to bridge the gaps, the official said.
 Families of the hostages have called for Israel to reach a deal with Hamas, saying time is running out to bring their relatives home alive.

 Israel launched its offensive after Hamas crossed the border Oct.
 7, killing over 1,200 people and abducting some 250 others.
 More than 100 were released in November during a weeklong cease-fire.

-The war has heightened regional tensions, with Iran-backed groups in Lebanon, Syria, Iraq and Yemen attacking United States and Israeli targets in support of Palestinians.
 The U.S. and Britain launched another wave of strikes Monday against Yemen’s Houthi rebels, who have targeted international shipping in the Red Sea.

-Hamas is believed to have suffered heavy losses but has continued to put up stiff resistance in the face of one of the deadliest air and ground offensives in recent history.
-Militants are still battling Israeli forces across the territory and launching rockets into Israel.
+Lebanon’s Hezbollah group said it fired rockets at a strategic military installation in northern Israel for a second time this month.

-On Monday, Israeli reservists were preparing explosives to demolish two buildings in the built-up Maghazi refugee camp in central Gaza, when a militant fired a rocket-propelled grenade at a tank nearby.
-The blast triggered the explosives, causing both two-story buildings to collapse on the soldiers inside.
+Israeli reservists were preparing explosives on Monday to demolish two buildings in the built-up Maghazi refugee camp in central Gaza when a militant fired a rocket-propelled grenade at a tank nearby.
+The blast triggered the explosives, causing both two-story buildings to collapse on the soldiers.

 At least 217 soldiers have been killed since the ground offensive began in late October, including three killed in a separate event Monday, according to the military.

-Netanyahu acknowledged it was “one of the hardest days” since the war began and said the military would launch an investigation.
-“In the name of our heroes, and for our own lives, we will not stop fighting until absolute victory,” he wrote on X, formerly known as Twitter.
+Netanyahu acknowledged on social media that it was “one of the hardest days” of the war but vowed to keep up the offensive.

+“We are in the middle of a war that is more than justified.
+In this war, we are making big achievements, like the encircling of Khan Younis, and there are also very heavy losses,” he later said in a video statement.

-Meanwhile, Gaza’s Health Ministry said Tuesday that the bodies of 195 people killed in Israeli bombardments were brought to hospitals in the previous 24 hours.
+Gaza’s Health Ministry said Tuesday that the bodies of 195 people killed in Israeli strikes were brought to hospitals in the previous 24 hours.
 Hospitals also received 354 wounded, it said.

 The fatalities brought the death toll in the strip to 25,490 since the war began, the ministry said.
 Another 63,354 were wounded, it added.
 The ministry’s count does not differentiate between civilians and combatants.